TucsonReactJS/TucsonReactJS.github.io/CONTRIBUTING.md

 Now decide if you want your feature or bug fix to go into the master branch or a features branch.
 As a rule of thumb, bug fixes go into the master branch while new features go into the features branch.

-The master branch is effectively frozen; patches that change the behavior of the website get rejected.
-The current features branch is set as the default branch on GitHub.
+Since this site runs as a Github page, anything in the master branch will show up live on the website.

 ##### Dependencies